WCSCourses/NGS_Bio_Africa/Modules/Module_7_RNA_Seq_Human/practical/README.md

 ## 7.1.
 Replicates and power
 **Biological replicates** are parallel measurements of biologically distinct samples that capture random biological variation, which may itself be a subject of study or a noise source.

-**Technical replicates** are repeated measurements of the same sample that represent in- dependent measures of the random noise associated with protocols or equipment
+**Technical replicates** are repeated measurements of the same sample that represent independent measures of the random noise associated with protocols or equipment

 >Blainey, Paul et al. **“Points of significance: replication.”** Nature methods vol. 11,9 (2014): 879-80. <a href="doi:10.1038/nmeth.3091">doi:10.1038/nmeth.3091</a>